 If it had been possible, which it wasn't, he would have explained how his friend Kiowa slipped away that night beneath the dark swampy field.
 He was folded in with the war; he was part of the waste.
 (Speaking of Courage.123-124)

 Sally and the town, a sort of stand-in for all of small-town America, hear the obscenity he's forced to use instead of listening to the reasons why he's using it.
-One of the symptoms of PTSD (that's Post-Traumatic Stress Syndrome) is the inability to speak of or remember an event without reliving it.
-Norman shows this here.
+One of the symptoms of PTSD (that's Post-Traumatic Stress Disorder) is the inability to speak about or remember an event without reliving it.
+Bowker shows this here.
 Unable to speak about the war, he has to stop driving around and walks into the lake.

 The soldiers all feel guilty in one way or another—for following orders instead of trusting the Vietnamese, for a moment of stupidity in the field, or for their own brutal and disrespectful natures.
 Jimmy Cross and Norman Bowker both reflect that the blame is universal.
 The ignoble death of American decency in war is everybody's fault, in one way or another (which still doesn't mean we should dismiss the idea of personal responsibility).

 Kathleen is modern America.
 She's young, she doesn't really remember the war, and she doesn't understand why her father is so darn obsessed with it, why he's still writing stories.
 By writing war stories, Tim is metaphorically returning to the sewage field to pay tribute to his dead comrades.
 He takes us along for the ride to show us what happened.
 We might not get it—Kathleen certainly doesn't —but that's not what the trip is about.
 The trip is about honoring the dead and remembering the moral sacrifices that we made in war.